Fast DAQ system with image rejection for axion dark matter searches: Single channel DAQ process

-Here we address how the DAQ time segment is optimized with our DAQ PC which has a 16-thread CPU.
-We tried to find the optimum by varying the number of FFTs, or equivalently, the number of power spectra, per thread.
+Here we address how the DAQ cycle time segment was optimized with our DAQ PC which has a 16-thread CPU whose maximum clock speed is 5.3 GHz according to the manufacturer~\cite{INTEL}.
+We found the optimum cycle time by varying the number of FFTs or, equivalently, the number of power spectra, per thread.

-Figure~\ref{FIG:FFTvsDAQ} shows that a time ratio of FFT to DAQ below 30\% can be obtained by choosing the number of FFTs per thread to be greater or equal to 4.
+Figure~\ref{FIG:FFTvsDAQ} shows that a time ratio of FFT to DAQ cycle below 30\% can be obtained by choosing the number of FFTs per thread to be greater or equal to 4.
 Our choice of the number of FFTs per thread was 8.
-From 128 FFTs (or power spectra) with 16 threads, therefore, our DAQ time segment $\hat{t}_{\rm DAQ}$ was 6.4 s, corresponding to a data size of 288 MB for a single channel.
+From 128 FFTs (or power spectra) with 16 threads, therefore, our DAQ cycle time segment $\hat{t}_{\rm DAQ}$ was 6.4 s, corresponding to a data size of 288 MB for a single channel.